Open Streets Knoxville returns!

 Make a Payment

-Open Streets gives people from all over Knoxville the chance to visit with neighbors, friends and people from throughout the area, and get some exercise – all on city streets that will be closed to car traffic and open to walkers, joggers, cyclists, skaters and all other forms of people-powered movement.
+Open Streets brings together people from across Knoxville to connect with neighbors and friends, get some exercise, and enjoy city streets that are closed to car traffic and open to walkers, joggers, cyclists, skaters, and all other forms of people-powered movement.

-Motor vehicles are detoured from the route allowing everyone the freedom to enjoy “open streets” safely and comfortably.
-Open Streets isn’t a race, parade or competition; it’s a chance to enjoy Knoxville from a new perspective.
-Walk your dog, roller skate, blow bubbles and have fun because during Open Streets, the streets are yours!
+By detouring motor vehicles from the route, Open Streets creates a safe, comfortable, and welcoming environment for everyone.
+It’s not a race, parade, or competition—it’s simply a chance to experience Knoxville from a fresh perspective.
+Walk your dog, roller skate, blow bubbles, and have fun, because during Open Streets, the streets are yours!

-With every Open Streets Knoxville event, we seek to accomplish the following objectives:
+With each Open Streets Knoxville event, we aim to achieve the following objectives:

 1. Enhance the brand and identity of greater Knoxville as a progressive urban community